 - 1. Previously funded Nonprofit Partners will be notified by email of the new funding cycle and public notice will be published on the CRA website. - 2.
 Application and related forms and detailed instructions will be available on the CRA website at https://delraycra.org/A.-G.U.I.D.E./. - 3.
 Applications will only be accepted online from the opening of the funding cycle until the due date and time.
-Link: FY2023-2024 A.-G.U.I.D.E.
-Online Application Form. - 4.
+Documents may be submitted via email by the due date and time if there are issues submitting through the link.
+Link to access application: FY2024-2025 A.-G.U.I.D.E.
+Online-Application Form. - 4.
 CRA staff will conduct a preliminary review of each application to confirm that the organization is eligible to apply and determine whether application components are present and complete. - 5.
-CRA Staff will recommend applications for review to the Funding Evaluation Committee. - 6.
+Finance and Operations will recommend applications for review to the Funding Evaluation Committee. - 6.
 The Funding Evaluation Committee will review each application according to established criteria and make preliminary funding recommendations to the CRA Board of Commissioners. - 7.
 Applicant organizations will make presentations based on the Logic Models and Evaluation Plans included as part of their funding applications to the CRA Board. - 8.
 The CRA Board will consider and make final decisions regarding funding requests.